flimo44/ha-google-assistant-label-sync/README.md

 ## Why?

+Do you maintain dozens of Google Assistant entities manually?

 Managing voice assistant configurations manually quickly becomes difficult.

 HA Voice Label Sync automatically generates the required configuration from Home Assistant labels, making your labels the single source of truth.